 What can you do on Catalina Island?

-The partitioned dive park separates divers from boats and fishermen.
-It’s only a 50′ kick out to the first dive buoy, and not much farther to kelp forests, a couple of wrecks, and 100′ of clear blue water.
+The partitioned dive park separates divers from boats and fishers.
+It’s only a 50′ kick out to the first dive buoy and not much farther to kelp forests, a couple of wrecks, and 100′ of clear blue water.

 Perhaps the best thing to do on Catalina Island is nothing at all.